 - 1. Have satisfactory teaching experience within the last five years; - 2.
-Show evidence of meeting all ten Hawaii Teacher Performance Standards; - 3.
+Show evidence of meeting all ten Hawai'i Teacher, Counselor or Librarian Performance Standards; - 3.
 Professional Fitness clearance; - 4.
 Pay the renewal fee.

-For this reporting period, 2,849 teachers have renewed their license.
+For this reporting period, 920 teachers renewed their license.
 Since license expiration dates are cyclical, there was a decrease in the number of renewals in this reporting period.
-Ninety-five percent (95%) of teachers used their employment evaluation as evidence of meeting the performance standards.
+Over ninety percent (90%) of teachers used their employment evaluation as evidence of meeting the performance standards.
 HTSB continues to work with the DOE to ensure educators meet the performance standards using a combination of their new evaluations and professional growth plans.
+The new Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five year period.